Abnormal heartbeats, or arrhythmias, found in adults can also affect children.

 Know what to avoid

 It’s important for you and your child to be aware of activities or medicines that might cause an arrhythmia.
-Your child’s doctor or nurse should talk to you about what to avoid.
+Your child’s health care team should talk to you about what to avoid.